ibnabdullah1/level-2Assignment/readme.md

-Here is a README file tailored to your project setup:

----

 # E-commerce Application

 This is an E-commerce application built with Node.js, Express, TypeScript, Mongoose, MongoDB, Zod, and Validator for validation.
 The application allows for managing products and orders.